 If you’re thinking of revamping your baby’s room, here are some tips and ideas to get you started:

 - Start by clearing out any old furniture and toys.
 This will give you more space to work with and help keep the room organized.
+Do not clutter the space as it can hinder your baby’s movements and increase their chances of falling or getting hit.

 - Hang artwork or pieces of furniture that feature soft colors or patterns in the window areas.
 This will add light and life to the room, while also providing a sense of safety.
+If you have a neutral-colored wall, then use contrasting art pieces.
+You do not really want to create camouflage.

 Baby Room Decorating